-Engineering Mechanics 2A Staff Contact: Dr S.S.
-Leong S1 or S2 L2 T1
+Engineering Mechanics 2A

+Staff Contact: Dr S.S.
+Leong

-Prerequisites: MATH1032 or MATH1042, MECH1300 or MECH0360
+Prerequisites: MATH1032 or MATH1231 or MATH1042 or MATH1241, MECH1300 or MECH0360

 Kinetics of systems of particles; plane steady mass flow.
 Plane kinematics and kinetics of rigid bodies: moment of inertia; motion relative to translating and rotating frames of reference; equations of motion; work and energy, impulse and momentum.
 Virtual work for static and dynamic systems.
 Kinematics and kinetics of simple mechanisms.